senthilpalanisamy/NavigationProject/README.md

 L.003 (Results are not desirable.
 Algorithm gives near garbage results for unknown data association known data association works fine)

+# Known issues
+Due to the additions -Wextra -Wno-psabi flags, some standard function definitions like service call, timer call back throw errors due to unused arguments.
+This can be fixed by avoiding the Wextra flag.
+But I chose to keep it within CMakelists since it gave out other useful warnings

 # Tasks Completed
 A.000
 A.001